Mosuo: Youmi Script

+Despite claims to the Mosuo being a solely oral society the Mosuo used to have a hieroglyphic script that was written on animal hides although now only 32 characters and an oral memory remain.
+Their script is understudied compared to the related Dongba script of their neighbors.
+However the Mosuo community of Youmi, a village of both Nashi and Mosuo, has lead to the discovery of over 400 new characters and over 300 sacred texts belonging to the Mosuo people.

 Like other Chinese, the Mosuo today use Han script for daily communication.
 The Tibetan script may sometimes be used for religious purposes.

-The Mosuo also have their own native religion, called Daba, which uses 32 symbols.
-"They follow a "primal" belief system.
-However, the head ritual specialists of the Daba religion, who are called daba, have advanced beyond the stage of spirit-possessed shamans, and also are in possession of a number of sacred texts.
-Therefore, these practitioners should be categorized as a type of priest."
-However, there are currently efforts underway to develop a written form of the Mosuo language.
+However, there are currently efforts underway to develop a full written form of the Mosuo language.

 Intercultural exchanges

 The Han are the ethnic majority of China, one of the 56 ethnic groups of China.
 In the Yongning region during the Ming Dynasty, the Mosuo integrated many Han ideals.
 The Mosuo also accepted Buddhism and adapted it to fit their values.
 Neither the Cultural Revolution nor trade between different cultures fundamentally changed Mosuo beliefs.
 But recently, Mosuo society has been rapidly changing.